+44 (0)1273 732 888

 Not every learning platform has pods, but most have an equivalent (or a function that can be adapted to do the same thing).

-Now that meetings have become synonymous with Zoom, it might seem perverse to avoid webcams – but we generally do on courses.
-Granted, there may be a case to be made for using them, and there can be something about seeing a face (even on-screen) that gives an increased feeling of connection.
+Now that meetings have become synonymous with Zoom, it might seem perverse to avoid webcams – but we don’t insist delegates turn theirs on during courses.
+Granted, there is a case for using them, and there can be something about seeing a face (even on-screen) that gives an increased feeling of connection.

-But there’s no denying that it does not feel the same as being gathered together.
-And the tension of that disparity (not to mention those floating thumbnail videos) can be distracting for both participants and trainers.
-Being on camera also leaves people feeling the pressure of being under scrutiny.
-The energy that that can take away is much better put to use during the training.
+But being on camera can leave some people feeling the pressure of being under scrutiny.
+The energy that can take away would be much better put to use during the training.

 One of the big benefits of remote training is that distributed global teams can come together on the same course.
 But that can mean catching some of the team at a time when they may not feel they’re looking their best.
 As Jack wryly notes, ‘If it’s 6am in Los Angeles, no one wants me to see them in their pyjamas.’

 There is now a whole range of platforms geared towards remote learning – from Adobe Connect to Zoom.
 Different platforms suit different organisations for a variety of reasons, whether it’s down to company security settings or simple familiarity.

 These platforms share many features but are not identical, so the actual look of training sessions does vary.
 For example, Microsoft Teams doesn’t have rooms, but rather channels (a bit like Slack).
 Creating private channels does a fine job of replicating the breakout rooms you can set up in Adobe Connect or Zoom.

 At this point we’ve had the opportunity to adapt our training to all the major platform players.
 (As we’ve said before, when you run remote learning, you soon realise you’ll need to be adaptable.)
 So while a session may look a little different, a client can still know what to expect.